jetperch/pyjoulescope_ui/README.md

     $env:PYTHONPATH = "{C:\path\to\repos}\pyjoulescope_ui"

-POSIX shells (most Linux, macOS X with homebrew):
+POSIX shells (most Linux, macOS with homebrew):

     export PYTHONPATH={path/to/repos}/pyjoulescope_ui

-To also distribute the UI on macOS, you need to install XCode and then configure node:
+To also distribute the UI on macOS, you need to install XCode and then configure node.
+If using homebrew:

     brew install node
     npm install